The FUS Sixth Form Community

 Dedicated Sixth Form only study areas

-We have a dedicated Sixth Form Study Centre; this area is supervised all day from 8am until 5pm by our study centre Manager, who ensures all students have a silent space in which to develop positive study habits and make progress in their courses.
+We have a dedicated Sixth Form Study Centre; this area is supervised all day from 8am until 5pm by our Study Centre Manager, who ensures all students have a silent space in which to develop positive study habits and make progress in their courses.
 The area is fully equipped with computers, a central printer for the students to use as well as charging points for students own laptops.

 Additionally, the sixth form team are based within the Study Centre creating a dedicated hub in which the students can feel cared for and supported.

-Other facilities
+Other Facilities

 Open Access Wi-Fi